 The language arts/English program in the Middle School is focused on developing effective and creative communicators in both written and oral form, with broad exposure to literary works and analytical tools.
 Creative and research writing skills are developed, encouraging students to express their ideas clearly and with grammatical fluency, stressing expansive vocabulary usage and spelling strategies.

 The Middle School mathematics program continues to develop a student's understanding of mathematical concepts gained in the Lower School by diving deeper into specific subject matter.
 Our unique program teaches mathematics in a collaborative, peer-to-peer approach which is proven to positively impact a student's ability to learn math concepts more deeply, usefully and permanently.
 Sixth grade focuses on geometry, problem-solving, number theory and statistics.
 In seventh grade students are placed in Pre-Algebra or Algebra 1, and eighth grade follows with Algebra 1 or Honors Geometry, both of which are Upper School-level courses.

 Middle School students build further refinement of their understanding of the scientific method and inquiry that was first introduced in the Lower School.
 Sixth grade focuses on life science, including cell function and processes, evolution, genetics, ecology and the human body.
 Physical science is the core topic in seventh grade, which is broken down into chemistry and physics, the study of chemical reactions, atomic theory, force and motion and simple machines.
 The eighth grade class studies earth science, geology, atmosphere, water systems and astronomy.

 Seventh and eighth grader students also participate in the annual science fair, preparing their own independent research project.
 Our students often excel in the regional and state level science fair competitions, often earning many superior and excellent ratings.

 Choral and instrumental music is offered to further develop musical talents and appreciation.
 In sixth grade, students choose between choir or string orchestra (violin, viola, cello, bass).
-In seventh and eighth grade, students can select between joining the choir, strings orchestra, or jazz ensemble.
+In seventh and eighth grade, students can select between joining the choir or strings orchestra.